-- Upon receipt of a report, the Title IX Coordinator will promptly contact the Impacted Part(y/ies) to offer supportive measures, and inform them of or confirm receipt of a report. - The Title IX Coordinator will explain to the Impacted Part(ies) the process for filing a Complaint, and assess if the alleged conduct meets the definition of sex-based discrimination, and if so, which procedural path the Prohibited Conduct will be processed. - 3.
-The Title IX Coordinator will inform the Impacted Part(ies) of the availability of supportive measures with or without the filing of a Complaint.
+- Upon receipt of a report, the Title IX Coordinator will promptly contact the Impacted Part(y/ies) to offer supportive measures, and inform them of or confirm receipt of a report. - The Title IX Coordinator will explain to the Impacted Part(ies) the process for filing a Formal Complaint, and assess if the alleged conduct meets the definition of sexual discrimination/harassment, and if so, which procedural path the Prohibited Conduct will be processed. - 3.
+The Title IX Coordinator will inform the Impacted Part(ies) of the availability of supportive measures with or without the filing of a Formal Complaint.